yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/How_to_use_kpsadmin_command.md

 {
-"title": "Manage KPS using the kpsadmin tool", "linkTitle": "Manage KPS using the kpsadmin tool", "weight":"50",
+"title": "Manage KPS using kpsadmin",
+"linkTitle": "Manage using kpsadmin",
+"weight":"50",
 "date": "2020-01-06",
 "description": "Learn how to use the kpsadmin tool in interactive and scriptable command modes."
 }

-The kpsadmin command-line tool provides KPS managment functions, independent of data source.
+The kpsadmin command-line tool provides KPS management functions, independent of data source.
 For example, this includes KPS data backup, restore, encryption, and diagnostics.

 The kpsadmin tool is especially useful in a development environment.
 In a production environment, you should also use data source-specific tools and administration procedures for data backup, restore, security, optimization, monitoring and so on.